ripienaar/free-for-dev/README.md

   * [bitballoon.com](https://www.bitballoon.com/) — BitBalloon offers hosting for static sites and apps.
 Free on a subdomain
   * [readthedocs.org](https://readthedocs.org/) — Free documentation hosting with versioning, PDF generation and more
   * [bubble.is](https://bubble.is/) — Visual programming to build web and mobile apps without code, free 100 visitors/month, 2 apps
+  * [contentful.com](https://www.contentful.com/) — Content as a Service.
+Content management and delivery APIs in the cloud.
+3 users, 3 spaces (repositories) and 100,000 API requests/month for free

 ## DNS
   * [freedns.afraid.org](https://freedns.afraid.org/) — Free DNS hosting